jason-kerney/blog/_drafts/2023-01-27-consent-for-change.md

 ## Having Consent is not enough

 It is important to know that many things can affect consent, and once given it can be lost.
 Since consent is about trust it is not universal or stagnant.
 Consent is a minute by minute thing, and we need to be aware of it.
-This means we need to check in with people throughout the change to ensure that we still have consent, especially when something in the change, changes.
+This means we need to check in with people throughout the change to ensure that we still have consent, especially when something in the change changes.

 ## Paying is not enough